Vicky Kaya

-Vicky Kaya (Βίκυ Καγιά; born Vasiliki Kaya, Βασιλική Καγιά; 4 July 1978) is a Greek fashion model and television presenter.
+Vasiliki "Vicky" Kaya (Βασιλική "Βίκυ" Καγιά; 4 July 1978) is a Greek fashion model and television presenter.
 She has appeared on the covers of numerous international fashion magazines such as Vogue, Esquire, Madame Figaro, Marie Claire, and Elle.

 Career

 Modelling career beginnings and international success

 Kaya has been modelling since the age of 14.
 She was spotted in the street, and from there embarked on one of the most successful careers in the fashion world, appearing in many catalogue bookings, campaigns, magazines and television commercials worldwide.
 At age 18 she moved to Paris where her career took off.
 She also worked in Milan, Germany and London.
 Her appearances have been diverse, from the catwalk to television acting.
 For many years she had been based in New York City and was represented by Wilhelmina Models in New York.
 She walked the catwalk for such designers as Chanel, Valentino, Christian Dior, Vivienne Westwood and Jean Paul Gaultier.

-Over the years she has worked with a plethora of leading designers; she has walked for the greatest designers, has shot hundreds of magazine covers, and has been interviewed by top magazines too (Vogue, Elle, Cosmopolitan, Marie Claire, Wallpaper, InStyle, Dutch, Nylon, Tatler, Harpers and Queen, Red, Madame Figaro, L'Officiel, Esquire, etc.).
-She has represented a number of companies in major TV campaigns in the USA, Europe and Greece.
-In the USA and Europe she has done major campaigns for Johnson and Johnson (USA, National Campaign), L'Oreal Paris (France and Eastern Europe), Dove (Europe), Virginia Slims (USA, National Campaign), Garnier Paris, Nivea Body – Nivea Make-up – Nivea Hair (Europe), Schwarzkopf and C&A (Europe).
+Over the years she has worked and walked for many leading designers; has shot many of magazine covers, and has been interviewed by magazines such as (Vogue, Elle, Cosmopolitan, Marie Claire, Wallpaper, InStyle, Dutch, Nylon, Tatler, Harpers and Queen, Red, Madame Figaro, L'Officiel, Esquire, etc.).
+She has represented a number of companies in TV campaigns in the USA, Europe and Greece.
+In the USA and Europe she has done campaigns for Johnson and Johnson (USA, National Campaign), L'Oreal Paris (France and Eastern Europe), Dove (Europe), Virginia Slims (USA, National Campaign), Garnier Paris, Nivea Body – Nivea Make-up – Nivea Hair (Europe), Schwarzkopf and C&A (Europe).